As cities reopen and roads get busier, traffic reporters are back on their game

 Traffic reporters found what to talk about by focusing on smaller disruptions, rather than expletive-inducing miles-long backups, or by giving more details about fewer incidents instead of motor-mouthing through long lists of trouble spots.
 “Spreading it out a bit” is what they say, though the nature of a big city is to provide something to report on.

-“Any of them that had experience would never go on air and say, ‘Everything looks good from Trenton to Stamford,’ because someone will say, ‘Why do we need you?,'” Wagenblast says, referring to everyone from the helicopter jockeys sounding slightly muffled through their face masks to the music stations’ rush-hour add-ons.
+“Any of them that had experience would never go on air and say, ‘Everything looks good from Trenton to Stamford,’ because someone will say, ‘Why do we need you?'”
+Wagenblast says, referring to everyone from the helicopter jockeys sounding slightly muffled through their face masks to the music stations’ rush-hour add-ons.

-He knows of several traffic reporters who have either been laid off or reassigned since March, although organizations like SAG-AFTRA that represent broadcast journalists do not have hard data.
+He knows of several traffic reporters who have either been laid off or reassigned since March, although organizations such as SAG-AFTRA that represent broadcast journalists do not have hard data.

 Doug Turnbull of 95.5 WSB in Atlanta went from reports every six minutes to eight per hour as traffic became, as he described it, “eerily light.”
 Previously, the station used as many as four people at a time, plus a helicopter.
 He recalls what the roadways in the sprawling metropolis were like during the 1996 Summer Olympics and contrasts it with the way things developed in 2020, thanks to telecommuting and shuttered schools.